 Marijuana and Pregnancy: The Bottom Line

-You should note that in some states, smoking pot while pregnant may be considered a criminal offense under certain child abuse laws and may result in the involvement of Child Protective Services.
-Before considering marijuana use, you should check out the laws in your state to determine whether that’s a risk.
+You should note that in some states, smoking weed while pregnant may be considered a criminal offense under certain child abuse laws and may result in the involvement of Child Protective Services.
+Before considering marijuana use, you should check out the laws in your state to determine whether risk to smoke weed.